open-AIMS/ADRIAIndicators.jl/paper/paper.md

 Models of coral reef ecosystems can produce large volumes of high-dimensional data.
 There is a need for standardized tools to summarize and analyze these model outputs to facilitate inter-model comparison of environmental projections and implications of intervention activities.
-ADRIAIndicators.jl provides a set of standard metrics that can be used to summarize the state of reef ecological model outputs that previously existed within the ADRIA.jl package but was being reproduced for other coral ecology models.
-The package is written in Julia, a high-level, high-performance programming language for technical computing.
-The package is designed to be easy to use, and provides an in-place option for all metrics for any eventual wrappers that may be implemented in Python and R.
+ADRIAIndicators.jl provides a set of standard indicator metrics that can be used to summarize the state of reef ecological model outputs that previously existed within the ADRIA.jl Decision Support package *[citation]* but was being reproduced for other coral ecology models.
+ADRIAIndicators.jl is written in Julia *[citation to https://doi.org/10.1137/141000671]*, a high-level, high-performance programming language for technical computing.
+This package is designed to be easy to use, and provides an in-place option for all metrics for any eventual wrappers that may be implemented in other languages such as Python and R.

 ## Available Metrics